MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-icp/index.md

 1. (Mandatory) A pre-configured database is required to store the technical data of the Mobile Foundation Server and Application Center components.

    You must use one of the below supported DBMS:

-     - **IBM DB2**
+     1. **IBM DB2**
-     - **MySQL**
+     2. **MySQL**
-     - **Oracle**
+     3. **Oracle**

-   1. If the type of Database you are using is **IBM DB2®** , then the DB Initialization component facilitates the database intialization tasks.
-This takes care of creating Mobile Foundation Schema and Tables in the database (if it does not exist).
-   2. For **Oracle and MySQL databases**
+   Follow the below steps, if you are using the ***Oracle or MySQL database -***

-      1. The JDBC drivers for Oracle and MySQL or PostgreSQL are not included in the Mobile Foundation installer.
+   - The JDBC drivers for Oracle and MySQL are not included in the Mobile Foundation installer.
 Make sure that you have the JDBC driver (For MySQL - use the Connector/J JDBC driver,  For Oracle - use the Oracle thin JDBC driver).
 Create a Mounted Volume and place the JDBC driver in the location `/nfs/share/dbdrivers`

-      2. Create a Persistent Volume (PV) by providing the NFS host details and the path where the JDBC driver is stored.
+   - Create a Persistent Volume (PV) by providing the NFS host details and the path where the JDBC driver is stored.
 Below is a sample `PersistentVolume.yaml`
       ```
       cat <<EOF | kubectl apply -f -
       apiVersion: v1